Frequently Asked Questions

 Who Can Attend the IYOGA Fest?
 Is it suitable for beginners?

 The IYOGA Fest is aimed at regular yoga students (not new beginners) but you don’t necessarily need to have prior experience of Iyengar Yoga.
 However, it’s a good idea to go to a few classes before you attend to familiarise yourself with the basics so that you can get the best out of your experience.
-There will be a couple of optional classes in the afternoons for those with less experience but everyone will have the opportunity to practice with the main guest teachers in the morning workshops.
+Teachers are skilled at dealing with multiple levels of experience in one class and the practice lends itself to inclusivity, whatever your ability.

-However, if you are one of the lucky ones to get a very limited Day Ticket (see further down), you will need to have at least 2 year’s experience of Iyengar Yoga.
+However, if you are one of the lucky ones to get a very limited Two or One Day Ticket (see further down), you will need to have at least 1 year’s experience of Iyengar Yoga.

 I Have a Health Condition - Can I Still Attend?